tofuandeve/ada-pets-node/README.md

 ### Layout

-You will be adding your code to `src/main.js`.
-You should read through this file to start to get an idea of the basics of how it works.
+You will be adding your code to `src/adaPets.js`.
 All of the functions you need to implement are currently there, just with empty bodies.

+There are two other files that we've provided that you won't need to change `src/main.js` and `src/result.js`.
+They are worth taking a quick look at but don't worry too much if you don't understand them fully.
+* `src/main.js` is the actual driver code for the CLI app.
+If you want to manually test your code you can use this.
+* `src/result.js` is the library we've written to handle results and errors for this app.
+It provides three functions, two of which you will use and one of which you're going to see in the tests.  **Every helper function should make sure to call `setResult` or `setError` before each `return`.**
+  * `setResult` call this function to set the result of your function.
+We use this because Axios is asynchronous.
+  * `setError` call this function to indicate an error in your function.
+Again, we use this because Axios is asynchronous.
+  * `getResult` this function waits for a result or error to be produced.
+If there's an error it throws an error, otherwise it returns the that was set.
+If it takes too long for your code to produce a result (like say because you haven't written it yet) it will raise a `TimeoutError`.

 There are tests for each of the waves in the `test/` directory, there is one file per wave.
 For example you can run the Wave 1 tests with `jest test/wave1.test.js`.